How to spend 48 hours in Dublin

 Absolutely no trip to Dublin would be complete without a visit to the Guinness Storehouse – the interior is even designed to look like a pint of Guinness!
 A tour of the storehouse will take you over seven floors where you’ll discover Irish brewing history and learn all about how the drink itself is crafted.
-The tour finishes at the Gravity Bar on the seventh floor where you can enjoy 360 degree panoramic views of the Dublin skyline.
+The tour finishes at the Gravity Bar on the seventh floor where you can enjoy a 360 degree panoramic view of the city.

-Make sure you try a pint of the dark stout itself – well, when in Rome, right?!
+Make sure you try a pint of the black stuff itself – well, when in Rome, right?!

 The Spire of Dublin

 One for your Insta – the Spire of Dublin is in the middle of O’Connell Street and stands at approximately 120 metres tall.
 It’s quite a spectacular sight and you can spot it from far and wide – perfect for a visit when you spend a couple of days in Dublin.

 The Ha’penny Bridge was the first pedestrian bridge to cross the river Liffey in 1816.
 This beautiful white structure is really unique and has become one of the most iconic structures in Dublin.